CarlSargunar/Umbraco-Docker/Article_2.md

 ## Bridge Network

 The default network in docker is "bridge" networking, which is automatically assigned to containers unless specified.
-All containers in this network appear on the host IP address, but that also means that if you have multiple website containers, you can't use the same extenal port for all of them - you will need to map a different port per container.
+All containers in this network appear on the host IP address, but that also means that if you have multiple website containers, you can't use the same external port for all of them - you will need to map a different port per container.

 ### Default Bridge Network

-The standard bridge network also doesn't let the containers communicate with each other usnig DNS, only by their internal IP address, and that's not something that's available to you at design time, only run time.
-If you wanted to keep using the bridge network, you will need to query the contianer IP address at runtime and use that to address it.
-Every container can see every other container in this network, but that ususally isn't a problem.
+The standard bridge network also doesn't let the containers communicate with each other using DNS, only by their internal IP address, and that's not something that's available to you at design time, only run time.
+If you wanted to keep using the bridge network, you will need to query the container  IP address at runtime and use that to address it.
+Every container can see every other container in this network, but that usually isn't a problem.
 The IP address assigned will also change on all container restarts, so you can't rely on it being the same every time.

 ### User Defined Bridge Network

 The main difference with this sort is that you can specify a name for this network, but also that containers can access each other using their container name.
 This is great when you are creating a connectionstring for a website to access a database for example - so even though the IP address isn't going to be static, it doesn't matter.
-You access the container you need by it's name.
+You access the container you need by its name.

 These are also called Custom bridge networks, and the other thing docker does is isolate all custom bridge networks from all others.
 Any container outside the network won't be able to see containers in the network, they will be isolated.

 ## Host Networks

 Host networking is used when you have a container which basically needs to communicate as if it's running natively on the host computer - it will be able to access the hosts network.
-That's evident when you create the container - you don't need to spricfy any port mappings.
+That's evident when you create the container - you don't need to specify any port mappings.
 Ports on the container are natively mapped to the host computer network

 There are other networking types available, but those are less common, and are more advanced, so I'm not going to cover them here - if you want to find out more there are reference links in the footer.